 Additional post-session content for review such as self-paced eLearning courses can be very powerful to reinforce the skills they have learned.

-Conduct follow-up exams to test employee comprehension and understanding of concepts.
-Instead of testing the “what”, test the “how.”
+Conduct follow-up exams to test employees’ comprehension of the new concepts they have learned about.
+Instead of testing the “what”, test the “how”.
 How do the new skills learned apply to real-life scenarios?
 Where should these skills be applied, when should they be used, and when should they not be used?

 4. Support success with coaching and feedback